ProzorroUKR/openprocurement.api/docs/source/tendering/basic-actions/complaints-tender.rst

 Complaint Submission
 ====================

-Any registered user can submit Tender Conditions Complaint.
+If tender conditions are favoriting particular supplier, or in any other viable case, any registered user can submit Tender Conditions Complaint.

 Tender Conditions Complaint Submission (with documents)